 Was our freight forwarder’s business position essentially, “Don’t Ask – Don’t Tell”?

 We don’t know.
-What we do know is that a container full of counterfeit consumer products was received by the criminals in a U.S. port.
+What we do know is that a container full of counterfeit consumer products was received by the criminals at a U.S. port.

 HOLDING INTERMEDIARIES ACCOUNTABLE